Pros and Cons of Department Store Credit Cards

 Department Store Credit Cards Deal or No Deal?

 Many stores have “cash back” programs that guarantee a % back on your card each month or store “dollars” to be sent to you.
 The disadvantage with the store “dollars” is that they can only be used at that one store and they usually have a time limit to do so.

 Be careful not to be tricked into getting a “debit” card for a department store card.
 This type of card draws from your bank account and can result in overdraft fees.

 Department store credit cards often offer credit card fraud protection programs (but you usually are billed for this service) and insurance to cover your payments in case of illness or death.

 There is not an annual fee for department store credit cards.
 You can pay your credit card when you go shopping at the department store as well as online or through the mail.
 Most department store credit cards offer low payments.
 Credit bureaus see having too many department store credit cards as a red flag.
-In addition, they see this as a risk that you will overspend in the future.
-Once you are overspending your income it will cause you to have a lower credit rating.
+Also, they see this as a risk that you will overspend in the future.
+Once you are overspending your income, it will cause you to have a lower credit rating.